Ndunge-Makau/alx-higher_level_programming/0x11-python-network_1/README.md

 File: <b>4-hbtn_status.py</b>

+### 5. Response header value #1

+Write a Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header

+You must use the packages requests and sys
+You are not allow to import other packages than requests and sys The value of this variable is different for each request You don’t need to check script arguments (number and type)

+File: <b>5-hbtn_header.py</b>

 ### 6. POST an email #1

 Write a Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response.